Kintyre/ksconf/docs/source/cmd_promote.rst

 ..  tip::

-    Pairing ksconf with a version control tool like :command:`git`, while note required, is helpful here because it minimizes the scope of risk.
+    Pairing ksconf with a version control tool like :command:`git`, while not required, does provide another layer of protection against loss or corruption.
-    If you promote files frequently, and keep up with committing changes, then the surface area of potential loss is reduced.
+    If you promote and commit changes frequently then the surface area of potential loss is reduced.

 ..